 Want to move fast?
 Jump to the right section below.

 The first place to start here, as it usually is when looking at nutrition and fitness, comes from your calorie intake.
 Although calorie counting isn’t always the best way to track your health (and actually can have some negative results if you overthink it), it can be a huge indicator of how to reach your fitness goals.
 That mainly comes from what your goals are, and this isn’t always affected by the frequency of your food.

 The best advice is to make a target.
-How often isn't as important as how much.
-As long as you are aiming to hit your general calorie guideline, that’s going to be the winning factor.
+How often isn’t as important as how much.
+As long as you aim to hit your general calorie guideline, that will be the winning factor.
 Aim for what your fitness and health goals need you to do, and try your best to maintain that on a regular basis.
-There are always reasons to go above or below but try to get as close as you can.
+There are always reasons to go above or below, but try to get as close as you can.